 A Cunard tradition was broken at december 15th, 2010, when Inger Klein Olsen (it has to be a 'Klein', obviously!) was appointed Captain of Queen Victoria as the first female captain in Cunard history.
 At that time president of Cunard Line Peter Shanks said about the newly appointed Captain: 'But as Mark Twain drily observed, 'the folks at Cunard wouldn't appoint Noah himself as Captain untill he had worked his way up through the ranks.'
 Inger has certainly done that.'
 The 43-year old had started her carreer with Cunard on Vistafjord in 1997 as First Officer, before transferring to Seabourn Cruise Line in 2001, becoming Staff Captain on Seabourn Pride in 2003.

 In 2011, the Cunard fleet welcomed their thirth queen, a new Queen Elizabeth.
 This ship is a close sister to Queen Victoria and she is of course the second ship sailing under this name.
-Like Queen Victoria, the new ship is also named an ocean liner, but the two ships don't normally sail line-voyages like older sister Queen Mary 2 so in my view, there is still only one Cunard liner in operation, next to these cruisequeens.
+Like Queen Victoria, the new ship is also named an ocean liner, but the two ships are basicly different, as Queen Elizabeth was designed purely as a cruiseship, without the distinctive changes that were the reason of the reshaped order for Queen Victoria.
 In the same year, the Queen Victoria was re-flagged to the Bahamas and her new homeport became Hamilton.
 This was done to make it possible for the Captain to host weddings aboard, something that is not possible under British flag.
 The Bahamas of course are still a British crown colony, so technicly the ship is still registered in Great Britain.
 But this move from Carnival HQ wasn't taken that well with tradition-minded Cunardophiles who see the loss of Southampton as the homeport as a big loss for the Americanized company.

-At the 3rd of may 2015, Queen Victoria will depart Southampton for a special anniversary cruise remembering the sinking of the Lusitania in may 1915.
+At the 3rd of may 2015, Queen Victoria departed Southampton for a special anniversary cruise remembering the sinking of the Lusitania in may 1915.
 At the 7th of may of that year, one of the two large sisters, her sister being Mauretania, was torpedoed just south of the Irish coast near the Old Head of Kinsale.
-For the 2015 cruise, Queen Victoria will call at St. Peter Port at Guernset, Le Havre in France, Cobh (of course at the 7th of may) and Dublin in Ireland.
+For the 2015 cruise, Queen Victoria called at St. Peter Port at Guernsey, Le Havre in France, Cobh (of course at the 7th of may) and Dublin in Ireland.
 During the ships stay at Cobh, the former Queenstown, special ceremonies are organized at the cathedral.
-During the cruise, speakers Chris Frame and Martin Bell will take passengers into history and explain about one of the largest maritime tragedies from the 20th century.
+During the cruise, speakers Chris Frame and Martin Bell took passengers into history and explained about one of the largest maritime tragedies from the 20th century.